livingstonlarus/airg-langgraph/README.md

 **AI Resume Generator using LangChain and LangGraph**

-AIRG-LangGraph is a stateful, multi-actor application that crafts personalized resumes and cover letters using Google's Gemini AI.
+AIRG-LangGraph is a stateful, multi-actor application that intelligently customizes your existing resume and cover letter for specific job applications using Google's Gemini AI.
 It leverages LangChain and LangGraph to create a robust, deployable solution for job seekers.

 > **Note**: This project uses the latest `google-genai` SDK (the official Google Generative AI Python SDK) for interacting with Google's Gemini models.

 ## Features

-- **Customized Documents**: Tailors your resume and cover letter based on job description and company details
+- **Intelligent Document Customization**: Analyzes your existing resume and cover letter to make subtle, targeted improvements based on job descriptions
-- **Template-Based Generation**: Uses DOCX templates for consistent formatting and styling
+- **No Placeholders Required**: Works with your actual resume and cover letter documents - no need to replace content with placeholders
+- **Preserves Document Structure**: Maintains your original document structure and formatting while making targeted content improvements
+- **Smart Section Analysis**: Identifies different sections of your documents (summary, experience, skills, etc.) and applies appropriate modifications
+- **Recruitment Agency Detection**: Automatically detects if the job is posted by a recruitment agency and adjusts cover letter accordingly
 - **PDF Export**: Generates professional PDF documents from the customized DOCX files
 - **Stateful Processing**: Leverages LangGraph for maintaining state throughout the document generation process
 - **Deployable**: Can be deployed to the LangGraph platform for easy access